bookia20/devday18/README.md

-# Lab 3: Serverless ETL and Data Discovery using Amazon Glue
+# DevDay Lab: Serverless ETL and Data Discovery using Amazon Glue and Amazon Athena

 * [Create an IAM Role](#create-an-iam-role)
 * [Create an Amazon S3 bucket](#create-an-amazon-s3-bucket)